xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-fullpage-screenshot.md

 > From version **7.7.0**, this keyword is available.

 **Warning**: If this method is used with the ignored elements, JavaScript is required to be enabled on test browser.
-The method used to take full-paged screenshot is simulating a scroll action to the end of the page.
+The method used to take a full-paged screenshot is simulating a scroll action to the end of the page.
 If the web page uses infinity-scrolling, it's not recommended to use this keyword.

 ## takeFullPageScreenshot

-*  **Description**: Take entire-page screenshot, overflow parts included.
+*  **Description**: Take entire-page screenshot, including overflow parts.
 The captured image will be saved in '.png' format.
-This method simulates scroll action to take numbers of shot and merges them to make a full-page screenshot.
+This method simulates a scroll action to take a number of shots and merge them together to make a full-page screenshot.
 *  **Keyword name**: takeFullPageScreenshot
 *  **Keyword syntax**: `WebUI.takeFullPageScreenshot(fileName, ignoredElements, flowControl)`
 *  **Parameters**: